-If this is your first time learning the H8000, don't be put off by some of the rather in-depth descriptions that will follow; they exist for your future reference (once you understand the H8000 and need a quick bit of information).
-For now, concentrate on what the various knobs and jacks are called.
+If this is your first time learning the H8000FW, don't be put off by some of the rather indepth descriptions that will follow; they exist for your future reference (once you understand the H8000FW and need a quick bit of information).
+For now, concentrate on the names of the various knobs and jacks.
 Their use will be explained progressively throughout the rest of this manual.